logo

 While some US domestic producers and retailers may benefit from Trump's tariff policy, they could also face higher costs for imported raw materials and potential supply chain disruptions.
 US exporters may suffer as well due to retaliatory tariffs from trading partners.
 Governments such as the EU and China have already announced countermeasures, and others are likely to follow.

-What is the likely impact of reciprocal tariffs on India?
+What is the likely impact of Trump Reciprocal Tariffs on India?

 U.S. President Donald Trump criticised the high tariffs charged by India, terming them as “very unfair” and announced reciprocal tariffs from April 2.
 President Trump made these remarks in an address to the Joint Session of the Congress on March 4, 2025.
 President Trump has criticised the high tariffs charged by India and other countries, terming them as “very unfair” and announced reciprocal tariffs from April 2 on nations that impose levies on American goods.